konstantindenerz/pencil-extensions/README.md

 pencil-extensions
 =================

-Some extensions for the great tool named Pencil (http://pencil.evolus.vn/)
+Some extensions for a great tool named Pencil (http://pencil.evolus.vn/)

 ## Lab Components